-There are many different opinions on how much and how often we should drink.
+There are many different opinions on how much water we should be drinking every day.

-It is called the 8×8 rule… and is very easy to remember.
+This is called the 8×8 rule and is very easy to remember.

-However, there are other health gurus who claim that we’re always on the brink of dehydration and that we need to sip on water constantly throughout the day… even when we’re not thirsty.
+However, there are other health gurus who think we’re always on the brink of dehydration and that we need to sip on water constantly throughout the day… even when we’re not thirsty.